 A Story of Entrepreneurial Spirit

 The strategy was to attract talent from bigger companies, and find individuals with an appreciation of First Business’ culture and entrepreneurial spirit.
-In 1995 First Business added an asset-based lending company; in 1997 started providing equipment finance and leasing services; in 1999 started a trust and investments division; in 2000 opened a Milwaukee bank.
+In 1995, First Business added an asset-based lending company; in 1997 it began providing equipment finance and leasing services; in 1999 it started a trust and investments division; and in 2000 it opened a Milwaukee bank.
 In 2005, First Business went public on the NASDAQ exchange.
 As a publically traded company, First Business continued to grow.
 In 2006, First Business added a regional headquarters for First Business Bank in Appleton, creating its Northeast Wisconsin division.
 In 2012 the firm successfully completed a $29 million equity raise and also established a factoring company in Chicago.
 In 2014, First Business added a regional office for First Business Bank – Milwaukee in Kenosha, Wisconsin, and successfully completed its first whole bank acquisition by purchasing the holding company of Alterra Bank in Kansas City, MO.
 Although the company may still be referred to as a bank, it is really a full-service financial services company that specializes in the unique needs of businesses, business executives, and high net worth individuals through specialized business banking, private wealth, and specialty finance services

 - 1990, April — First Business Bank | Madison